Naman-Vasudev/Python/README.md

 ## 👤 Maintainer Approval

-Only the repository owner (currently @**Naman Vasudev**(https://github.com/Naman-Vasudev)can approve and merge Pull Requests into the main branch.
+Only the repository owner (currently @**Naman Vasudev**(https://github.com/Naman-Vasudev) can approve and merge Pull Requests into the main branch.
 This ensures content consistency and quality.

 ---